digiscot/digiscot-website/pages/actionlearning.md

 ## What sorts of challenges?

 A key principle of action learning is that the members will seek solutions to challenges which are real and current.
-For this reason the below table lists potential challenges
+For this reason the below table lists potential challenges.

 <div class="panel panel-default">

-  <div class="panel-heading"><strong>Groups might choose to explore:</strong></div>
+  <div class="panel-heading"><strong>Leaders might choose to explore:</strong></div>

   <div class="list-group">
     <span class="list-group-item">